 Move it to 0 on y and z axis and for example 30 units on x axis (this is because our wheel will be in center, so it could not collide with it).

 Now hit M key to open material editor.
-Drag standart material into the view and double click it.
+Drag standard material into the view and double-click it.
 Click on the square next to diffuse color as shown on image bellow.
 This will set diffuse texture.

-Then select Bitmap from Standart maps and browse for your download image.
+Then select Bitmap from Standard maps and browse for your download image.

 Set your viewports to “Shaded” and “Edged Faces” by right clicking on the third set of brackets.
 You should be now able to see textured plane

 Try to align center of wheel with scene center by moving plane, if it doesn’t.